25-Year Practitioner Expects Busy Future for Those in Physical Therapy Field

 Filed under: role of physical therapist

 The Oklahoma Association for Home Care and Hospice (OAHC) honored Foster, a physical therapist and 1998 graduate of Claremore High School.
-Foster was named in the top three in the state and he is putting this experience to work.
+Foster was named in the top three physical therapists in the state and he is putting this experience to work.

 Read more on Claremore Daily Progress